grafana/k6-docs/src/data/markdown/translated-guides/en/03 Test authoring/02 Recording a session/02 Har converter.md

 ![Save HAR filter domain using regex](./images/session_recorder_filter_domain.png)

-After filtering your selected domains, you can download the HAR file as described in the first step of this tutorial, and the HAR file will only include the requests to the selected domains.
+After filtering your selected domains, you can download the HAR file as described in the first step of this tutorial.
+The HAR file will include only the requests to the selected domains.

-If you don’t know all the domains to filter, it is beneficial to use the query language of the Network Filter.
+If you don't know all the domains to filter, it helps to use the query language of the Network Filter.
 Just input `domain:` in the filter to see all the different domains recorded by the Network Panel.

 ![Save HAR filter domain list](./images/session_recorder_filter_domain_list.png)

 ### Correlate dynamic data

-In a load testing, **correlation** means extracting one or more values from the response of one request and then reusing them in subsequent requests.
-Often times this could be getting a token or some sort of ID necessary to fulfill a sequence of steps in a user journey
+In load testing, _correlation_ is when you extract the value from the response of one request and reuse it in a subsequent request.
+Often, the correlation would be for a token or ID that is needed to run a sequence of steps in a user journey.

 The recorded HAR file may include dynamic data used on your site - `IDs`, `CSRF tokens`, `VIEWSTATE`, `wpnonce`, and other `dynamic values` - that will be converted into the k6 script.

-To run your load test correctly, you may need to replace the hard coded data with dynamic data that k6 gets from previous requests.
-For example, tokens will expire quickly and it is one of the most common things that users will correlate from a recorded session.
+To run your load test correctly, you may need to replace the hardcoded data with dynamic data that k6 gets from previous requests.
+For example, tokens expire quickly, and they are one of the most common things that users will correlate from a recorded session.

 [Here](/examples/correlation-and-dynamic-data) are a few examples using the k6 API to correlate dynamic data.